Whether you are a newbie in the website development niche or an experienced web design pro, you have certainly heard of WordPress.

 The system makes it possible to set up any type of project for commercial or non-commercial use.
 The dashboard abounds in design customization features, letting users work with individual settings, edit color schemes and backgrounds of templates, upload media files, create menus, enable/disable widgets.
 More advanced design customization options are available due to CSS file set up.
 The feature allows changing website design via code editing.

-Visual Content Editing Mode with Gutenberg Editor Support
+Visual Content Editing Mode with a Block Editor

 WordPress subscribers have access to thousands of integrable widgets and add-ons used for professional website customization.
 They can be downloaded either from the official WP directory or from third-party resources.
 The extensions are free and paid, while the set up process generally does not pose difficulties except for widgets that require more advanced configurations.